Janinez2/sp25_ece385/README.md

-# Among Us Final Project
+# Among Us – ECE 385 Final Project

-**ECE 385 – Spring 2025**
+**University of Illinois Urbana-Champaign**
+**Course:** ECE 385: Digital Systems Laboratory
+**Semester:** Spring 2025
 **Authors:** Janine Zhu and Sarayu Suresh
 **Lab Section:** XJ, 12:00 PM
 **Instructor:** Xuanbo Jin

 ---

-## Overview
+## Project Overview

-This project recreates a simplified version of *Among Us* on a Spartan-7 FPGA using the MicroBlaze processor.
-A sprite character moves around a zoomed-in map of the ECE building, controlled via USB keyboard, and interacts with custom minigames implemented in hardware.
-All graphics are rendered in real time and output over HDMI using VGA-based timing.
+This project implements a simplified version of the game *Among Us* using the MicroBlaze processor on a Spartan-7 FPGA.
+The player can move a character across a zoomed-in map of the ECE building, interact with task locations, and complete minigames.
+The system uses a USB keyboard, VGA-to-HDMI output, and multiple custom SystemVerilog modules integrated with Vivado IPs.

-### Core Features:
-- USB keyboard input via SPI (MAX3421E)
-- Map scrolling with stationary animated character
-- Custom FSM-based tasks: number matching, coffee pouring, vial sorting
-- HDMI output with VGA signal generation
-- Obstacle collision and task completion logic

 ---

-## ⚙️ System Architecture
+## System Summary

 ### MicroBlaze Processor

-- 32-bit RISC softcore CPU
+- 32-bit RISC soft processor synthesized on FPGA
-- AXI-based memory-mapped I/O
+- Communicates with USB keyboard via **MAX3421E** over **SPI**
-- Handles USB polling, game logic, task states
+- Handles polling, game state logic, and keyboard input processing
-- Developed using Xilinx Vivado and Vitis SDK
+- Written in **C using Vitis SDK**
+- Interfaces with custom hardware via memory-mapped AXI I/O

-### Data Flow
+### Overall Operation

-1. USB keyboard sends keycodes → read via SPI
+1. User inputs (WASD/space/number keys) are polled from the USB keyboard
-2. MicroBlaze polls input and updates game state
-3. Hardware FSMs render map + task output via VGA
-4. HDMI bridge displays visuals
+2. Character position and tasks update based on inputs
+3. Sprite animations and background scrolling rendered to HDMI monitor
+4. Tasks activate when near designated locations and require successful user interaction
+5. FSMs and sprite ROMs control rendering and logic for win/fail screens

 ---